 Are you involved in any philanthropy?

 Each Alpha Delta Chi chapter chooses its own philanthropy in the community its located.
-As of Spring Quarter 2017 our official philanthropy is Safehouse Denver, a local nonprofit that serves survivors of domestic violence and their children.
+As of Fall Quarter 2021 our official philanthropy is Safehouse Denver, a local nonprofit that serves survivors of domestic violence and their children.
 To learn more about Safehouse Denver, please Click Here.
 We also volunteer at a variety of other nonprofits.
 Additionally, each quarter we vote to choose an organization to which to tithe.

 Are there any opportunities for leadership?

 There are a lot of opportunities for leadership in ADX.
 We have a ten person executive board we vote in each semester and a handful of chair positions we vote in each quarter.
 There are also opportunities to lead service events, committees and plan socials!

 Do you have events with alcohol?